 However, some might say that we don’t know that all those children came from a single wife even though the Bible just mentioned 1 wife at the beginning.
 In the story of Job, he lost everything and eventually his 1 wife, with no other mention of another wife.
 Just the note that Job made a covenant with his eyes not to look upon another woman (Job 31:1), gives the impression that he only had one wife.

 To accommodate for this argument, who have included the follow-ups for most sons in the Bible recorded from a single woman which was a tie between Abraham and his wife Keturah and Jacob and his wife Leah:

 Abraham again took a wife, and her name was Keturah.
 And she bore him Zimran, Jokshan, Medan, Midian, Ishbak, and Shuah (Genesis 25:1-2)

-Also in response to the argument that Job could of had his children from more than one wife we will also highlight Leah as having the most children.
+Also, in response to the argument that Job could have had his children from more than one wife we will also highlight Leah as having the most children.
 Along with her 6 sons mentioned above it was also recorded that she also had a daughter named Dinah: